GeorgiZhelev/age-extension/README.md

 # Build the extension
 npm run build

-# Package the extension for Firefox
+# Package the extension
 npm run package
 ```

 ### Installation

+#### Firefox
 1. Build the extension using `npm run package`
 2. Open Firefox and go to `about:debugging`
 3. Click "This Firefox" in the sidebar
 4. Click "Load Temporary Add-on"
 5. Browse to the extension directory and select the `manifest.json` file

-## Customization

-- Set your birth date in `src/App.tsx` by modifying the `birthDate` state value
-- Customize styling in Tailwind classes or by editing `src/index.css`
+#### Chrome
+1. Build the extension using `npm run package`
+2. Open Chrome and go to `chrome://extensions`
+3. Enable "Developer mode" in the top-right corner
+4. Click "Load unpacked"
+5. Browse to and select the extension's build directory